serjo96/pwa-generator-docker/README.md

-This is a template generator with support for push messages and pwa in docker.
+This is a template generator with support push messages and pwa.

 Stack technologies: